StakeNow/SIWT-Deprecated/readme.md

 Sign In With Tezos (SIWT) is a library that supports the development of your dezentralized application (dApp) by
 - proving the users ownership of the private key to the address the user is trying to sign in with,
-- adding permissions to use your API or FrontEnd based on the ownership of a Non Fungible Token (NFT).
+- adding permissions to use your API or FrontEnd based on the ownership of a Non-Fungible Token (NFT).

 ## Running the demo
 ### Clone the project